Things to do in Washington, District of Columbia

 Best things to do in Washington, District of Columbia

-If you want to explore the world’s most powerful city with a local’s knowledge of sightseeing, our list of must-see attractions should be able to help you out.
+If you want to explore the world’s most powerful city with a local knowledge of sightseeing, our list of must-see attractions should be able to help you out.

 If history is your thing, don’t miss the American History Museum and the National Mall.
 Be sure to see the Capitol Building and White House as well.

-If you’re looking to take advantage of all that nature has offered, joy a hike in Rock Creek Park or visit the U.S. Botanic Garden and its lovely greenhouse.
+If you want to take advantage of all that nature offers, take a joyous hike in Rock Creek Park or visit the U.S. Botanic Garden and its lovely greenhouse.
 In no time at all, you’ll feel like a District native!

 Things to do in Washington, D.C.